SanthoshNC/scb_assignments_1/README.md

 `python 01_scb_assignment.py` - For Linux / Mac Machines

+## Answers to the questions posted during the discussion:

 #### Given this JSON as a sample, how will you write a short script/program to process this json and store into databases
 > Done.
 I commited the file named `01_scb_assignment.py` with the code